High-Quality Visually-Guided Sound Separation from Diverse Categories: Method

-We introduce the concept of diffusion models, which serves to illustrate the pipeline of our framework.
-A diffusion model consists of a forward and a reverse process.
-The forward process is defined as a Markovian chain that gradually adds noise to the data sample $x_0$ according to a variance schedule $\beta_1, ..., \beta_T$:
+Diffusion models~\cite{ho2020denoising} typically consist of a forward and a reverse process.
+The forward process is defined as a Markov chain that gradually adds noise to the data sample $x_0$ according to a variance schedule $\beta_1, ..., \beta_T$.
+To sample $x_t$ at an arbitrary timestep $t$, we have: